 Prescription eardrops or mineral oil to soften the wax

-Always consult your health care provider for a diagnosis and for additional information.
+Always consult your healthcare provider for a diagnosis and for more information.

 More Information About Ear Infection and Pain in the Health Library